 The lion's share of the financial and human resources in the Public Works Department is devoted to the maintenance of the 398 miles of road, 267 bridges, 274 culverts and 1,530 drainage structures under County jurisdiction.
 The Highway Division employs 127 full-time employees, including the Engineering Division, the Commissioner's staff and the Little Valley garage.
 There are a total of six highway facilities, plus the Little Valley maintenance facility completed in July 1998.

-The Department has a 2013 budget of $11.3 million for road maintenance (snowplowing, paving, surface treatment, ditching and pothole patching), plus $3.7 million for equipment replacement and maintenance.
-Additionally, Cattaraugus County has a Capital Projects Program in excess of $11 million for major road improvement projects, along with culvert and bridge replacements/rehabs for 2013.
+The Department has a 2014 budget of $11.3 million for road maintenance (snowplowing, paving, surface treatment, ditching and pothole patching), plus $3.9 million for equipment replacement and maintenance.
+Additionally, Cattaraugus County has a Capital Projects Program of $8 million for major road improvement projects, along with culvert and bridge replacements/rehabs for 2014.

 The Public Works Department has responsibility for the maintenance of the county-owned buildings.

 The second largest operation the Public Works Department oversees, and the one the public comes into contact with, is the Refuse Division.
 The County operates seven transfer stations: Salamanca, Dayton, Allegany, Portville, Five Points, Conewango, and Machias.
 Refuse employees 12 full-time and 19 part-time individuals.
-In 2012, the County processed over 8,232 tons of municipal solid waste and 1,775 tons of recyclable materials through its transfer stations.
+In 2013, the County processed over 7,669 tons of municipal solid waste and 1,775 tons (2012 number) of recyclable materials through its transfer stations.
 This figure does not include yard waste materials collected at the stations to be composted.
-The anticipated 2013 expenditures for the Refuse Division (does not include closed Landfills) are $1,446,267, with $1,517,901 in revenues from disposal fees and sale of reclaimed materials.
-General tax levy pays the $297,857 balance.
+The anticipated 2014 expenditures for the Refuse Division (does not include closed Landfills) are $1,399,968; with anticipated revenues from disposal fees and sale of reclaimed materials in the amount of $1,376,200.
+General tax levy pays the balance.